Wazifa: Conditions

-In the Tijaniyya order, if the reciters are men and there is no confirmed muqaddam among them, these murids can elect from among them a man who can initiate the wazifa for them.
+In the Tijaniyya order, if the reciters are men and there is no confirmed muqaddam among them, these murids can elect from among themselves a man who can initiate the wazifa for them.

 Time

 The best time to practice morning wazifa ranges from fajr prayer to duha prayer and can go beyond until noon.

 For the evening wazifa, the preferable time is from the asr prayer in the afternoon until the isha prayer at night.

 Particularly in the summer when the nights are short, the possible schedule of the nocturnal wazifa can extend from sunset until dawn the next day.

 Practice

 The practice and performance of wazifa is very developed and rigorous among the faithful and murids in the tariqas of Sufism.

 This litany is assigned as a daily or weekly duty to the disciple by his Sheikh and designed for him according to his predispositions and capacities for spiritual transcendence.

 This duty of recitation generally includes the Shahada and the supreme name Allah or its substitute which is the pronoun Huwa (هُوَ).